 Cloud or Local On-Prem

 Our solutions can be installed either as Cloud or as a local On-Prem.
-The benefit of the cloud is often more secure, scalable and future proof.
+The benefit of the cloud is often more secure, scalable, future proof and much faster implementation.
 We have significant experience within cloud for the Nordic healthcare, including the many questions and concerns about privacy and data protection.
 Before you decide on one or the other, then we recommend you to take an initial discussion with us.